-- 1. be a U.S. citizen or an eligible non-citizen and have a valid social security number; - 2. be registered with Selective Service if a male who is at least 18 years old and born after December 31, 1959, unless not required to register; (The Federal Government will verify compliance with the registration requirement.) - 3. have a high school diploma or GED certificate; - 4. show documented financial need;
+- 1. be a U.S. citizen or an eligible non-citizen and have a valid social security number; - 2. be registered with Selective Service if a male who is at least 18 years old and born after December 31, 1959, unless not required to register; (The Federal Government will verify compliance with the registration requirement.) - 3. have a high school diploma or GED certificate; - 4. be enrolled or plan to enroll at least part-time as a regular student in an eligible program

-- 5. be enrolled or plan to enroll at least part-time as a regular student in an eligible program (The Pell Grant Program will permit eligible students to enroll less-than-half-time and still qualify for assistance.); - 6. be working toward a degree or certificate; - 7. maintain satisfactory academic progress in a course of study; - 8. not be in default on any loan or owe a refund on any grant made under Title IV of the Higher Education Act of 1965, as amended, at any institution; and - 9. not have a federal or state conviction for the possession or sale of illegal drugs while receiving federal student aid.
+(The Pell Grant Program will permit eligible students to enroll less-than-half-time and still qualify for assistance.);

+- 5. be working toward a degree or certificate; - 6. maintain satisfactory academic progress in a course of study; - 7. not be in default on any loan or owe a refund on any grant made under Title IV of the Higher Education Act of 1965, as amended, at any institution; and - 8. not have a federal or state conviction for the possession or sale of illegal drugs while receiving federal student aid.